MyCodingSucks/MyCodingSucks.github.io/_posts/2021-06-06-Using-Router-in-Dormitory.md

 ### Auto Reboot

-To use `crontab` in `Arsuswrt-Merlin` in a complex thing, as everything not in `/jffs` will be delete.
+To use `crontab` in `Arsuswrt-Merlin` is a complex thing, as everything not in `/jffs` will be delete.
 However, we have [this](https://github.com/RMerl/asuswrt-merlin.ng/wiki/Scheduled-Reboot) in wiki.
 Just refer it.

 ### Auto Reauth